twa127/PiHomeHVAC/README.md

 Version 3.14 New Feature, 'One Shot Boost' boost will terminate once the target temperature is reached.

-Version 3.16 Bug Fix.
+Version 3.15 Bug Fix.
 Increase field size of colume 'zone_mode' in table 'relay_logs'.

+Version 3.16 New Features, Stand-alone relays (relays not attached to a zone can be displayed on the Home Screen and their 'state' toggled by clicking on the tile), new GUI Settings/Node and Zone Configuration/Zone Indexing (to edit Home Screen tile placement of Zone and Add-On Zone tiles) and new GUI Settings/Device Configuration/Device Indexing (to edit Home Screen tile placement of Stand-alone Sensor andStand-alone Relay tiles).

 ## Setup: